CrossRef/event-data-user-guide/docs/service/query-api.md

 ### Two points of view

-Every Event ocurred at point in time, and was collected at a different point in time.
+Every Event occurred at point in time, and was collected at a different point in time.
 Both of these dates are useful to you.
 You can read about this in more depth in [Occurred-at vs collected-at](concepts#concept-timescales).
 The Query API therefore provides two **views**: `collected` and `occurred`.

 You may want to use `collected` when: